FS-DETR: Few-Shot DEtection TRansformer with prompting and without re-training: Abstract

 \section{Abstract}

 This paper is on Few-Shot Object Detection (FSOD), where given a few templates (examples) depicting a \textit{novel} class (not seen during training), the goal is to detect all of its occurrences within a set of images.
 From a practical perspective, an FSOD system must fulfil the following \textit{desiderata}: (a) it must be used as is, without requiring \textit{any} fine-tuning at test time, (b) it must be able to process an arbitrary number of novel objects concurrently while supporting an arbitrary number of examples from each class and (c) it must achieve accuracy comparable to a closed system.
-While there are (relatively) few systems that support (a), to our knowledge, there is no system supporting (b) and (c).
-In this work, we make the following contributions: We introduce, for the first time, a simple, yet powerful, few-shot detection transformer (FS-DETR) that can address both desiderata (a) and (b).
-Our system builds upon the DETR framework, extending it based on two key ideas: (1) feed the provided visual templates of the novel classes as visual prompts during test time, and (2) ``stamp'' these prompts with pseudo-class embeddings, which are then predicted at the output of the decoder.
-Importantly, we show that our system is not only more flexible than existing methods, but also, making a step towards satisfying desideratum (c), it is more accurate, matching and outperforming the current state-of-the-art on the most well-established benchmarks (PASCAL VOC \& MSCOCO) for FSOD.
-Code will be made available.
+Towards satisfying (a)-(c), in this work, we make the following contributions: We introduce, for the first time, a simple, yet powerful, few-shot detection transformer (FS-DETR) based on visual prompting that can address both desiderata (a) and (b).
+Our system builds upon the DETR framework, extending it based on two key ideas: (1) feed the provided visual templates of the novel classes as visual prompts during test time, and (2) ``stamp'' these prompts with pseudo-class embeddings (akin to soft prompting), which are then predicted at the output of the decoder.
+Importantly, we show that our system is not only more flexible than existing methods, but also, it makes a step towards satisfying desideratum (c).
+Specifically, it is significantly more accurate than all methods that do not require fine-tuning and even matches and outperforms the current state-of-the-art fine-tuning based methods on the most well-established benchmarks (PASCAL VOC \& MSCOCO).